May is Motorcycle Safety Awareness Month and it’s time to remind everyone to stay alert and share the road with motorcyclists.

 Motorcycle Safety Awareness Campaign

 Safety is a two-way street and both riders and drivers need to do their part.
 Because most vehicles on the road are not motorcycles, it’s quite possible that a 4-wheeled driver has never considered this.
 That is a problem.
-In an effort to educate all drivers, Carolinas’ Biker Lawyers® is launching a Motorcycle Safety Awareness campaign through the month of May.
-The ads will encourage drivers to watch out for bikers year-round and offer safety tips for all drivers.
+In an effort to educate all drivers, Carolinas’ Biker Lawyers® runs Motorcycle Safety Awareness ads year-round.
+Our ads encourage drivers to watch out for bikers and provides safety tips for all drivers.

 Another part of our strategy is to create empathy between car drivers and motorcyclists.
 Drivers are encouraged to notice motorcyclists on the road by thinking more about the person riding the motorcycle.
 Some people just see a biker, but we are moms, dads, sons, daughters, grandparents, and friends.

 Motorcycle Accident Statistics

 According to an issue statement from NHTSA, “When motorcycles and other vehicles collide, it is usually the other (non-motorcycle) driver who violates the motorcyclist’s right-of-way.
 There is a continuing need to help other motorists ‘think motorcycles’ and to educate motorcyclists to be aware of this problem.”